 Soil

-The best potting soil for pepper plants has good airflow, drainage, is fertile and it has a neutral pH level between 6.0 to 6.8.
-When you’re starting pepper seeds, use a seed-starting mix to give your seeds a lightweight environment where they can easily sprout.
+The best potting soil for pepper plants has good airflow, drainage, is fertile and it has a neutral soil pH level between 6.0 to 6.8.

 For mature peppers, choose a product like Ocean Forest Potting Soil.
 A potting mix — different from garden soil — is specifically designed for containers to prevent a compressed, soggy environment in the pot.